robertangeles/repo-ai-prompts/write-culinary-recipe.md

    - SEO KEYWORDS: [Include SEO Keywords here]
    - SEO TAGS: [Include comma-separated SEO Tags here]
    - RECIPE: [Include the recipe name, ingredients, and measurements here]
-   - STEP-BY-STEP INSTRUCTIONS: {{INSTRUCTIONS}}
+   - STEP-BY-STEP INSTRUCTIONS: [Include the {{INSTRUCTIONS}} here in plain text format without using tables]
    - COOKING METHODS: [Include special cooking techniques, optional spice blends, and flavor boosters here]
-   - NUTRITION FACTS: [Include the nutrition information here]
+   - NUTRITION FACTS: [Include the nutrition information here.
+Your output will be in a table format]
-   - BALANCING THE FIVE BASIC TASTES SCORECARD: [Include Balancing the Five Basic Tastes scorecard]
+   - BALANCING THE FIVE BASIC TASTES SCORECARD: [Include Balancing the Five Basic Tastes scorecard.
+Your output will be in a table format]
-   - WINE PAIRING: [First alternative wine recommendation and brief explanation] and [Second alternative wine recommendation and brief explanation]
+   - WINE PAIRING: [First alternative wine recommendation and brief explanation.
+Your output will be in a table format] and [Second alternative wine recommendation and brief explanation.
+Your output will be in a table format]

 # OUTPUT INSTRUCTIONS